adnanrahic/serverless-monitoring-the-good-the-bad-the-ugly/draft2.md

 ### Overhead?
 Excuse me...?
 Can I have some monitoring please?
 But, without being a burden on my application.

-We're lucky in 2017 that this is a given.
+We're lucky that, in 2017, this is a given.
 Monitoring software has become so advanced that in today's world of programming the overhead is minimal.
 The sun was not shining so bright back in the day.
 Monitoring applications was followed by a known fact that it would impact your apps performance significantly.

 ### How does this translate to Serverless?
 The Serverless revolution has been gaining strength for the past few years.
 I see no reason for it to stop.
 The hype is real.
 Developers are starting to view the **F**unction as a **S**ervice architecture as a savior.
 Making it possible to scale applications automatically serving only as many users as needed.
 The pay as you go method has cut costs drastically, making it possible for start ups to create awesome software for the fraction of the cost it would "normally" cost.